Tmax95644/Market-Moves-Media-Coverage-SQL-Replication-Using-GDELT/README.md

 Reproducible using standard SQL workflows

-The results suggest that market extremity, rather than direction alone, is a primary driver of financial news coverage.
+Overall, the evidence suggests that market extremity, rather than direction alone, is a primary driver of financial news coverage.